rdpoor/mulib-vs-freertos/ReadMe.md

 ## Summary

-We chose [an existing FreeRTOS example application](https://microchip-mplab-harmony.github.io/reference_apps/apps/sam_e54_xpro/same54_getting_started_freertos/readme.html) as our reference and created a new applicaton that behaved identically using mulib rather than FreeRTOS.
+We chose [an existing FreeRTOS example application](https://microchip-mplab-harmony.github.io/reference_apps/apps/sam_e54_xpro/same54_getting_started_freertos/readme.html) as a reference and created a new applicaton that behaves identically using mulib rather than FreeRTOS.

-Both applications ran on the same hardware -- a [SAME54 Xplained Pro Evaluation Kit](https://www.microchip.com/en-us/development-tool/ATSAME54-XPRO) with an
+Both applications run on the same hardware -- a [SAME54 Xplained Pro Evaluation Kit](https://www.microchip.com/en-us/development-tool/ATSAME54-XPRO) with an
 [IO1 Xplained Pro Extension Kit](https://www.microchip.com/en-us/development-tool/ATIO1-XPRO) --
-and were developed using the
+and are developed using the
 [Microchip MPLAB.X IDE](https://www.microchip.com/en-us/tools-resources/develop/mplab-x-ide)
 and
 [Harmony v3 Embedded Software Development Framework](https://www.microchip.com/en-us/tools-resources/configure/mplab-harmony)
 for code generation.
-Both applications used
+Both applications use
 the same compiler and optimization settings (xc32 with -O1 optimization).
-And both applications did the same thing: once every second, take a temperature measurement using the IO1 XPRO sensor, store the temperature in a 5-byte buffer in EEPROM and print out the results on the serial port.
-In addition, when the user typed any key on the keyboard, the application would print out the five values stored in EEPROM.
+And each application does the same thing: once every second, it takes a temperature measurement using the IO1 XPRO sensor, stores the temperature in a 5-byte buffer in EEPROM and prints out the results on the serial port.
+In addition, when the user types any key on the keyboard, the application prints out the five values stored in EEPROM.

 The results: